Carbon markets and taxonomy, where do we stand today?

 For a quick reminder of the framework, the MACF text is part of the "Adjustment to Target 55" package proposed as part of the Green Deal for Europe, regulated by European climate law.
 The goal of the pact is to be the first climate-neutral continent by 2050, with an intermediate target of a 55% reduction in GHG emissions for Europe by 2030 compared to the base year 1990.
 In this article, we will see what the Border Carbon Adjustment Mechanism consists of and how it is closely linked to the EU ETS.

-With the European Green Deal, the EU shows its strong ambition to become a pioneer in the ecological transition.
-As a result, this desire is inevitably accompanied by highly restrictive and sometimes penalising regulations for businesses on the ground.
+With the European Green Deal, the EU is showing its strong ambition to become a pioneer in the ecological transition.
+As a result, this desire is inevitably accompanied by highly restrictive regulations that sometimes penalize companies in the territory.

 The main risk of this dissymmetry between the EU and the rest of the world (non-EU areas, European Economic Area and Switzerland) is the relocation and transfer of greenhouse gas emissions to countries with less stringent environmental requirements.
 Some companies would benefit from relocating their most emission-intensive activities to third countries (cost reduction) and some EU products would risk being replaced by more carbon-intensive imported products.